drupalcommerce/commerce-docs/user/pages/03.commerce2/07.orders/04.workflows/01.choosing-workflow/docs.md

 ![](../../images/order_details.png)

 As you move further down, you'll see that there is an "Adjustments" section.
-This where you can add promotions, add a shipping amount, add tax, as well as, any custom amount to the order total. (`See steps on creating a promotion <../creating-a-promotion.rst>`__)
+This where you can add promotions, add a shipping amount, add tax, as well as, any custom amount to the order total. ([See steps on creating a promotion](../../../06.product-merchandising/01.create-promotion))

- And finally, you can apply coupons to the order. (`See steps on creating a coupon <../creating-a-coupon.rst>`__)
+ And finally, you can apply coupons to the order. ([See steps on creating a coupon](../../../06.product-merchandising/02.create-coupon))

 ![](../../images/applying_coupons_to_order.png)